jihall77/pFogSim/README.md

 ---

 ### VectorMobility Details:
- - VectorMobility is a little strange but is in charge of all the mobile devices/sensors/actuators
+ - VectorMobility is a little strange but is in charge of all the mobile devices.
+This one deserves significant detail.
  #### Elements:
   - List<TreeMap<Double, Location>> treeMapArray : Contains all of the positions and information for all mobile devices over the entire time duration of the simulator.
 This is accessed outside through other methods for the rest of the simulator to have access to.
   - MIN/MAX_LAT/LONG : Information passed from DataInterpreter to SimSettings and finally to here where it creates the boundaries for the mobile devices.